Rural Cooperative Development Grant Program

-The primary objective of the RCDG program is to improve the economic condition of rural areas by assisting individuals and businesses in the startup, expansion or operational improvement of rural cooperatives and other mutually-owned businesses through Cooperative Development Centers.
+The Rural Cooperative Development Grant program improves the economic condition of rural areas by helping individuals and businesses start, expand or improve rural cooperatives and other mutually-owned businesses through Cooperative Development Centers.
 Grants are awarded through a national competition.
 Each fiscal year, applications are requested through a notice published in the Federal Register and through an announcement posted on grants.gov.

 Who may apply for this program?

 Nonprofit corporations and institutions of higher education are eligible to apply for this program.
-Public bodies, for-profit business, and individuals are not eligible.
+Public bodies, for-profit business and individuals are NOT eligible.

-How may funds be used?
+How may the funds be used?

-- Conducting feasibility studies
+- Conducting feasibility studies.

-- Developing business plans
+- Developing business plans.

-- Providing leadership and operational improvement training
+- Providing leadership and operational improvement training.

-- Facilitating strategic planning
+- Facilitating strategic planning.

-Note that the Center can be located in any area, but the individuals and business assisted must be located in an eligible rural area.
+A Center can be located in any area, but the individuals and business assisted must be located in an eligible rural area.